 The full functionality is available only in the Professional plan, which costs $149 per month.
 The priciest plan is $299 per month for up to 500k visitors monthly.

 At the same time, the minimum Trust tier starts from $7 per month if billed annually.
 Although Endorsal charges much more for their minimum pack, it doesn’t offer so much functionality as Trust does.
-That means you get access to all feedback features immediately when you’ve bought the tool: text reviews, video testimonials and ratings.
+That means you get access to all feedback features immediately when you’ve bought the tool.

 Speaking of the test period, both tools have a free 14-day trial.

 To cut the story short, if you want to experience the full power of customer testimonials, check out Trust.

 Trust vs Endorsal user interface

 Both tools have vertical layouts with two basic fields: testimonial tools and settings on the left and working space on the right.
 The design is sleek and intuitive.

 However, the features are grouped a bit differently.
 Since Endorsal offers only testimonial feature, its menu on the left shows all settings related to testimonials: forms, widgets, popups, etc.